 Anthuriums are native to the tropics and grow outdoors in U.S. Department of Agriculture plant hardiness zones 10 and 11.
 They can also grow as indoor/outdoor houseplants in other U.S zones as long they're planted in pots with proper drainage.

-Anthuriums evolved in the tropics and will grow outdoors in U.S. Department of Agriculture plant hardiness zones 10 and 11.
-If you grow one in a pot, it must have a drainage hole -- you can help it drain better by putting 1 or 2 inches of pebbles on the bottom.
 Plant anthuriums in a mix of equal parts perlite, pine bark and peat moss.
-When the roots fill the pot, about every 2 years, repot in a larger pot.
+When the roots are established and fill the pot, transfer to a larger container.
 Anthuriums have no serious disease or insect problems other than those that commonly afflict potted plants growing indoors.

 Light and Temperature

 Place indoor potted anthuriums in bright, indirect light, ideally between 5 and 8 feet from a window.
 Too much sun can brown the tips of the leaves and bleach their centers.
 Not enough light will cause slow flowering or no flowers at all.